ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 Many years later, I've come to ponder point two and realized that I had jumped to a convenient conclusion based on point one.
 If I was starting out now to pursue consulting, I would instead ask a lot of questions, probably starting with an AI.
-I would then talk to individual consultants and small consulting firms, and maybe even work for one for a time.
+I would then talk to individual consultants and small consulting firms, and maybe even work for one.
 Most importantly, I would try to get to the bottom of _why_ I wanted to be a consultant; what need does it satisfy (other than making a living).

 In my case the "why" is the need for connection and community and the need to be helpful.